liezzzlll/liezzzlll/poetry.md

 Through cosmos we connect, our spirits dance,\
 I see you in the stars, a glimmering glance.

-Remember bb, as time and distance blend,\
+Remember as time and distance blend,\
 The art we make is ours until the end.

 ## canvas of our memories